 Flood is a standard exclusion on Ohio homeowners policies with NO buy back available.
 There may be a handful of companies that offer a limited flood endorsement, but those are few and far between.

 To get flood coverage for your home, you must buy a flood insurance policy.
 Period.
 Although we do not sell flood insurance, you CAN contact the National Flood Insurance Program help center at 800-427-4661 for a referral in your area.

 For additional resources regarding flood insurance, visit FEMA | National Flood Insurance Program (including FAQ, definitions and how policies are rated).

-Inland Flood coverage: interestingly enough, one of our companies, Buckeye State Mutual, offers an Inland Flood coverage that covers typical flood damage, such as damage to a residence, personal property (including property in a basement), loss of use and debris removal (subject to property eligibility).
+Interestingly enough, two of our carriers offer an Inland Flood coverage that covers typical flood damage, such as damage to a residence, personal property (including property in a basement), loss of use and debris removal (subject to property eligibility).
 You must have Water Backup coverage to have the Inland Flood endorsement, and the coverage limit and deductibles must match.
 The idea is to provide coverage where Water Backup does not.